MasalaMunch/queueshare/README.md

-a jukebox for your house
+A jukebox for your house.